 The sales volume variance is an important management tool.
-It helps the management to assess the effect of sales volume on the profitability.
+It helps the management to assess the effect of sales volume on profitability.

-Thus, favorable variance indicates the marketing team is performing as per the target and unfavorable variance indicates that it is not performing as per the target set by management.
+Thus, favorable variance indicates the marketing team is performing as per the target, and unfavorable variance indicates that it is not performing as per the target set by management.

 Reasons for Adverse Sales Volume Variance

 Now let us study the possible reasons for adverse sales volume variance.
 The factors responsible for adverse sales volume variance may be as below.